 January 21, Tuesday.

 I’m going down to reception of our hotel, to pay for one more day.
 And to go to internet café around the corner.
 Once I’m coming back from internet café, receptionist calls me.
 He tells, that some man was calling and that he was asking for us to come and put few more signatures.
 It’s something related with Airtel.
 Ok, I got it!

 30 minutes later we are in the same place.
-We two with Viesturs will need to bring new photos, but Una only needs to put a signature in two places.
+We with Viesturs will need to bring new photos, but Una only needs to put a signature in two places.
 I’m just starting to think about photos (Were they bad?
-What, do they take 2 photos if you are a man?), when I see our applications behind the seller.
+What?
+Do they ask for 2 photos if you are a man?), when I see our applications behind the seller.
 They are refused.
 Reason?
 Signature mismatch.
 Of course.

-Turns out the guy forgot to ask us for signature the day before.
-Later, thinking about easiest way to solve this problem, he did it by himself.
+Turns out the guy forgot to ask us to sign the papers the day before.
+Later, probably thinking about the easiest way to solve this problem, he did it by himself.
 Well, it may have worked out fine.
-If only he would not mess up our signatures with signature of our Indian visa issuer.
+If only he would not mess up our signatures with a signature of our Indian visa issuer.

 And as signature goes partly on the picture, here you have the reason, why we need new pictures.